 In the 1944-01-14 NY Daily News, critic Ben Gross referred to Lucille Ball’s performance as “a deft bit of acting.”
 Lucy’s acting may have been appreciated, but her business acumen was not recognized until later.
 Bill Spier got a taste of the breadth of her astute production sense in the handling of the script and the flow of the drama.

-The east network recording has survived.
-An Armed Forces Radio and Television Service recording from the late 1970s/early 1980s release exists.
+There is also an Armed Forces Radio and Television Service (AFRTS) recording of Dime a Dance from the late 1970s/early 1980s release exists.
 It matches the east network dialogue.
-The network recording is the much better of the two.

 Lucille Ball’s career is well known.
 By the time she was on Suspense she was an established movie star.
 Later in the 1940s, she would star in the radio program My Favorite Husband, and that would lead to one of the most successful television franchises of all time, I Love Lucy.
 She became a production executive with her husband, Desi Arnaz, in Desilu Studios.
 She had a fantastic entertainment career.